NissesSenap/falcosidekick-tekton/README.md

 - Check for environment variable BODY.
 - Unmarshal the data according to the Alert struct.
-- Setups a kubernetes client, by calling setupK8sClient function.
+- Setups a kubernetes client, by calling setupKubeClient function.
 - Calls the deletePod with a kubernetes client, the falcoEvent we gotten and a hash map of critical Namespaces.
 - Check in the event that we got from falcosidekick and see if the pod that triggered the event is in our critical namespaces hash map.
 - If it is return to the main and shutdown the application.